Get the AI Strategy Playbook Now

 how does Airbnb work?

-1. Hosts list out their property details on Airbnb along with other factors like pricing, amenities provided etc.
+1. Hosts list their property details on Airbnb along with other factors like pricing, amenities provided etc.

 2. Airbnb provides the option to use a professional photographer(if available) to the property location in order to take high-quality photographs.